dabapps/django-user-streams/README.md

 ### Backends

 Stream storage is abstracted into `Backend` classes.
-Three are shipped with `django-user-streams`, Each backend is kept in a separate reusable app, which must be added to `INSTALLED_APPS` separately to the main `user_streams` app.
+Three backends are included with `django-user-streams`.
+Each backend is kept in a separate reusable app, which must be added to `INSTALLED_APPS` separately to the main `user_streams` app.
 This is to ensure that only the database tables required for each backend are created (assuming you are using a backend that stores data through Django's model layer).

 Which backend you choose depends on the scale of your application, as well as your expected usage patterns.
+The pros and cons of each are described below.

 #### SingleTableDatabaseBackend